dijasila/GPAW/doc/devel/devel.rst

 ==================

-When committing significant changes to the code, remember to add a note in the :ref:`releasenotes` at the top (current svn) - the version to become the next release.
+When committing significant changes to the code, remember to add a note in the :ref:`releasenotes` at the top (development version) - the version to become the next release.

 .. toctree::
    :maxdepth: 1